 SMART scholarships are awarded to undergraduate or graduate students in STEM-related fields and include full tuition and related fees, a $25,000 to $38,000 annual stipend, summer research opportunities and employment placement within the DoD after graduation.

-Accepting offers this year are Hunter Anderson ‘19, Shannon Flynn ‘18 and Christina Eddleman ‘19.
-All three students have already secured placements with host facilities and will visit them in the coming months prior to their internships.
+Accepting offers this year are DanaRose Brown '19, Alison Swanson '19, Hunter Anderson ‘19, Shannon Flynn ‘18 and Christina Eddleman ‘19.
+All five students have already secured placements with host facilities and will visit them in the coming months prior to their internships.

 “I am excited to start my journey with the U.S. Army Corps of Engineers,” says Eddleman, who credited Jeanne Sokolowski, director of the UNH Office of National Fellowships, for helping her secure the opportunity.
 “It’s important for other students to know that there are fellowships, grant and other opportunities to help us achieve our career goals.”